cmargiotta/mqtt-system-monitor/README.md

 ## License

-msm is distributed with a GNU General Public License.
-You can see LICENSE.txt for more info.
+msm is distributed with a MIT License.
+You can see LICENSE.md for more info.